 Check Your Derailleur Alignment

-A misaligned derailleur is the #1 cause of poor shifting.
+A misaligned derailleur is the number one cause of poor shifting.
 Start by shifting to the smallest cog and inspecting the derailleur hanger.
-If it’s bent (even slightly), use a derailleur alignment tool or visit a shop.
-Pro tip: A straight hanger ensures crisp gear changes every time.
+If it’s bent, even slightly, use an alignment tool or seek professional help.
+A straight hanger ensures crisp gear changes every time.

 Fine-Tune Cable Tension

 Too loose, and your bike won’t shift up; too tight, and it struggles to shift down.
 Turn the barrel adjuster on your shifter or derailleur while pedaling to find the sweet spot.
-Listen for that satisfying "click" without hesitation—it’s music to a cyclist’s ears!
+Listen for that satisfying click without hesitation.

 Adjust Limit Screws for Smooth Shifting